NOAA-EMC/NSEM-workflow/README.md

     $ sbatch jnsem_forecast.ecf
     $ sbatch jnsem_post.ecf

-d) Repeat steps (c) as needed to perform the tidal spinup and subsequently the coupled model run.
+d) Repeat steps (c) as needed to perform the tidal spinup, and subsequently the coupled model run.
 For example, a typical sequence is:

     $ setenv RUN_TYPE tide_spinup